-A landing zone is a well-architected, multi-account AWS environment that's based on security and compliance best practices.
+A landing zone is a well-architected, multi-account AWS environment based on security and compliance best practices.
 AWS Control Tower automates the setup of a new landing zone using best-practices blueprints for identity, federated access, and account structure.
-Some examples of blueprints that are automatically implemented in your landing zone include:
+Examples of blueprints that are automatically implemented in your landing zone include:

 - Create a multi-account environment using AWS Organizations

-- Provide identity management using AWS Single Sign-On (SSO) default directory
+- Provide identity management using AWS Single Sign-On (AWS SSO) default directory

 - Provide federated access to accounts using AWS SSO

-- Centralize logging from AWS CloudTrail, and AWS Config stored in Amazon S3
+- Centralize logging from AWS CloudTrail, and AWS Config stored in Amazon Simple Storage Service (Amazon S3)

-- Enable cross-account security audits using AWS IAM and AWS SSO
+- Enable cross-account security audits using AWS Identity and Access Management (IAM) and AWS SSO

 The account factory automates provisioning of new accounts in your organization.
-As a configurable account template, it helps you standardize the provisioning of new accounts with pre-approved account configurations.
-You can configure your account factory with pre-approved network configuration and region selections.
-And you can enable self-service for your builders to configure and provision new accounts using AWS Service Catalog.
+As a configurable account template, it helps you standardize provisioning of new accounts with pre-approved account configurations.
+You can configure your account factory with pre-approved network configuration and Region selections, enable self-service for your builders to configure and provision new accounts using AWS Service Catalog.
 Additionally, you can take advantage of Control Tower Solutions like Account Factory for Terraform to automate the provisioning and customization of a Control Tower-managed account that meets your business and security policies, before delivering it to end users.

 - Establishing a configuration baseline using AWS CloudFormation